Raj16012024/EnTestPractice/README.md

-# gitrepo

-# gitrepomaven
+# MavenTestPractice

-This is a maven project for Behaviour Driven Development(BDD) with Cucumber.
+This is a maven project for Behaviour-driven Development (BDD) with Cucumber.

 ## Overview
-This repository contains a maven project setup for BDD testing using cucumber which includes BrowserControls,Featurefiles,StepDefinitions,pageobjects and Utilities to help you to egt started with BDD project.
+This repository contains a maven project setup for BDD testing using Cucumber, which includes BrowserControls, Featurefiles, StepDefinitions, page objects and Utilities to help you get started with the BDD project.

 ## Prerequisites

-Before you begin ensure you have following softwares installed 1.Java
+Before you begin, ensure you have the following software installed ** Java
- 2.Maven
+ ** Maven
- 3.Any IDE that supports Maven projects like INTELLIJ or Eclipse
+ ** Any IDE that supports Maven projects like IntelliJ or Eclipse

  ## Getting started
- 1.Clone the repository to your local machine git clone
+ 1. Clone the repository to your local machine git clone
- 2.Open the project in preferred IDE
+ 2. Open the project in the preferred IDE
- 3.Run the build to download maven dependencies 4.Execute the cucumber tests
+ 3. Run the build to download Maven dependencies
+ 4. Execute the cucumber tests

  ## Project Structure

- **src/test/java** Contains test code, including Cucumber Featurefiles,StepDefinitions and the runner class for the project execution
+ ** src/test/java** Contains test code, including Cucumber Feature files, StepDefinitions and the runner class for the project execution

-  **src/test/target/pom.xml**  contains all the  project dependencies.
+ ** src/test/target/pom.xml**  contains all the  project dependencies.

 ## Writing Features